 Claude AI versus Chatter G.

-However, what actually tipped the scales back when I switched over, was Chatty started agreeing with me way too much.
+But, what actually tipped the scales back when I switched over, was Chatty started agreeing with me way too much.
 And that constant agreement eroded my trust in the tool.
 I have a lot of ideas and while I appreciate the enthusiasm, believe me, not all my ideas are good ones.

 Next